rochars/wavefile/README.md

 ## See it in action
 https://tr2099.github.io/

-Hit "Load in player" to generate wave files.
+Hit **"Load in player"** to generate wave files.

+This website uses **wavefile** to create the files.
+The effects are provided by other libraries.

+Some bit depths may not be supported by your browser, like 32-bit floating point or 64-bit floating point.

 ## Use
 ```javascript